iTynacity/GachaSim/README.md

 # Gacha Pull Simulator

 A high-performance C++ application that simulates pull/drop rates for a gacha-style system.
-Results can be visualized using an accompanying Python script.
-Shoutout to SaiLus for the original Python scripting.
+Results can be visualized using an accompanying Python script—Shoutout to SaiLus for the original Python scripting.

 This project is designed for speed, capable of running millions of simulations in seconds.
 It has two modes:
 * **Target Souls Mode**: Calculates the number of pulls required to obtain a specific number of "souls."